micmejia/bible-dump/AMPC/Psalms/Ps 1.md

-Therefore the wicked [those disobedient and living without God] shall not stand [justified] in the judgment, nor [^b]sinners in the congregation of the righteous [those who are upright and in right standing with God].
+Therefore the wicked [those disobedient and living without God] shall not stand [justified] in the judgment, nor sinners in the congregation of the righteous [those who are upright and in right standing with God].